NSartorio/AMUN/README.md

 following features are already implemented:

 * hydrodynamic and magnetohydrodynamic set of equations (HD and MHD),
+* both classical and special relativity cases for the above equations,
 * Cartesian coordinate system,
 * uniform and adaptive mesh generation and update,
 * 2nd to 4th order time integration using Strong Stability Preserving